CALL OR TEXT:

 What Are Helical Piers?

 Helical piers – also referred to as helical piles, screw piles, screw piers, screw anchors, helical anchors, and helical screw piles – are foundation piers that look something like giant corkscrews.
-They’re used to strengthen and stabilize residential and commercial structures that are having problems due to differential settlement.
+They’re used to strengthen and stabilize residential and commercial structures with problems due to differential settlement.
 The piers transfer the structure’s load to soil that can support it.

 Helical piers are mainly used for new construction projects requiring a deep foundation system because the soil is less than ideal.
 However, helical piers are also used to stabilize existing foundations.